This Is How To Be More Assertive: 3 Powerful Secrets From Research

 And then there’s the Holy Grail: assertiveness.

 Research shows being assertive is that perfect Goldilocks balance of “just right.”
 It helps you get the things you need while preserving relationships over the long term.
 But there’s one problem…

 Nobody ever tells you what the hell “assertive” really means.
 How do you do it?
 How do you get what you need without being a jerk or a manipulator?

 Don’t worry.
 Research has answers.

 “Assertiveness is about controlling your behavior, not someone else’s.”

-That’s Randy J. Peterson’s definition.
+That’s Randy J. Paterson’s definition.
 He’s a professor of psychology and psychiatry at the University of British Columbia.
 The key thing to keep in mind is: “You are in charge of your behavior; others are in charge of their behavior.”

 I know: sounds obvious.
 But when we get caught in passive thinking, this simple fact is what we’re forgetting.

 When we behave assertively, we are able to acknowledge our own thoughts and wishes honestly, without the expectation that others will automatically give in to us.
 We express respect for the feelings and opinions of others without necessarily adopting their opinions or doing what they expect or demand.
 This does not mean that we become inconsiderate to the wishes of others.
 We listen to their wishes and expectations, then we decide whether or not to go along with them.
 We might choose to do so even if we would prefer to do something else.
 But it is our choice.
 Whenever we go along with others it is our decision to do so anyway.
 But we can often feel helpless because we forget that we are under our own control.